LevinRoman/tabular-transfer-learning/README.md

 # Tabular Transfer Learning
-The official implementation of the paper "Transfer Learning with Deep Tabular Models"
+The official implementation of the paper "Transfer Learning with Deep Tabular Models".

 ## Getting Started